 The story art and event narratives are AI-generated, directed by a human with actual opinions.
 Some careers in here may be under AI pressure in the real world.
 That's fine.
 That's kind of the point.
 Read more about that.

-Play Now — It's Free →Get a job.
+Get a job.
 Seriously, do this first.
 Open the Career tab, find something green (green means you qualify), and hit Apply.
 Fast food, retail, dishwasher, janitor — doesn't matter.
 You need income.
 Everything else flows from income.

 Six numbers run your life.
 Neglect them and things start going sideways — slowly at first, then all at once.